 Despite the ongoing global pandemic and financial crisis which continues to impact world economies, Leland continues to attract people to the area.
 Large volumes of residential construction are occurring to keep up with the rapid population growth.
-The Town is attracting and retaining businesses offering job opportunities and a variety of conveniently located retail, dining, and commercial businesses for our residents.
+Annexations provide opportunity to increase our tax base and extending our primary boundary.
+The Town is attracting and retaining companies offering job opportunities and a variety of conveniently located retail, dining, and commercial businesses for our residents.
 The Town continues to prioritize mission critical services while maintaining its high level of commitment to the community.
 The overall economy and surrounding region have many economic trends which indicate Leland is well positioned to weather the rapid growth.

 The Town finished the fiscal year in good financial condition.
 Overall, revenues exceeded projections due in part to increases in sales tax that were higher than anticipated.
-The Town began the fiscal year with a total fund balance of \$14,487 million and ended the year with a total fund balance of \$16,124 million.
+The Town began the fiscal year with a fund balance of \$16,123,852 and ended the year with a fund balance of \$19,844,590.

-BUDGET HIGHLIGHTS FY23-24
+BUDGET HIGHLIGHTS

-Ad Valorem Tax Rate - There is decrease in the tax rate from \$25.0 cents per \$100.00 of valuation down to \$23.0 cents per \$100.00 of valuation with this proposed budget.
+Ad Valorem Tax Rate

+There is a proposed ad valorem tax rate increase within the FY24-25 budget.
+The recommendation is to increase the current tax rate of 23.0 cents per \$100 of valuation to 27.0 cents per \$100 of valuation.